 Most Premier teams involve travel for league play as well as out of town tournaments, such as the Washington Cup qualifier and subsequent Cup Championships.
 Some premier players can maintain their commitment to premier soccer and also play a second sport, but soccer is their first priority.
 Premier teams place a greater emphasis on development beyond the two main pillars of the game; technical and tactical with specific focus on the remaining pillars of physical and psychological.
 The understanding of competition and the end result is stressed in the team’s development.
 Winning is an important part of competing in sports and what it takes to win is stressed, with the end result taking care of itself.
 Along with the advanced training comes the pathway at the older ages for preparation to play at the collegiate level.
 Usually our Premier teams will compete in 3-4 extremely competitive tournaments throughout the year, which will include College Showcase tournaments at the older ages.

 Part of the Surf curriculum focuses on Academy-style training, where the Club’s style of play is emphasized and perfected by the players.
 Included in each player’s Club dues are Academy sessions during the team’s league season.
 For Premier teams, Academy sessions will be conducted over a 10-month period.
-Classic Premier teams will have 7 months of Academy training and Select teams will receive 5 months of Academy training.
-These trainings will be developed by our Executive Technical Director Vernon Croft.
-Eastern Washington Surf is also pleased to have an amazing staff to work with Vernon.
-As part of Vernon’s staff, there will be an Academy Technical Trainer, Ivan Torres, and our Youth Technical Director, Shereen Brewster.
-Both of these individuals bring a tremendous amount of experience and enthusiasm to Eastern Washington Surf SC and we are excited to kick off the first year of Academy training under his guidance.
+Classic Premier teams will be conducted over 7 months of Academy training and Select teams conducted over a 5 months of Academy training.
+These trainings will be developed and implemented by Academy Director Ivan Torres, in agreement with the Technical Director.
+Ivan brings a tremendous amount of experience and enthusiasm to Eastern Washington Surf SC and we are excited to kick off the first year of Academy training under his guidance.
 The Junior Surf Academy will be directed by Shereen Brewster, another greatly experienced and enthusiastic trainer on our staff.

 Eastern Washington Surf is fortunate to have three talented goalkeeper trainers on staff.
 Each goalkeeper trainer will focus on a specific group of goalkeepers, providing age and ability-specific instruction.
 Mo Heston will work with the Premier Girls, Garrett Brickey will work with the Premier Boys, and Erik Lewis will work with the Select goalkeepers.
 These trainings will usually occur at the same time as Academy training for each team.